-EuroLeague rules use point differential as a tiebreaker, in a similar fashion to soccer.
-When Darüşşafaka and Maccabi met in their second league match, it helped decide the outcome and lead to some weird ass plays.
+When Darüşşafaka and Maccabi met in their second league match – level in the league – a point differential helped decide the outcome and lead to some weird ass plays.

 I love weird rule quirks in sports (as long as they don’t affect my team losing) and this is especially peculiar.
 In Series 2 Episode 2 of SB Nation’s Weird Rules, they discuss a meeting between EuroLeague teams Darüşşafaka of Turkey and Maccabi of Israel.